ZahidP/poke-fight/README.md

    - Returns a straight passthrough to `pokeapi.com/api/v2/moves/:id`

 3. GET `/battle/p1/:id_1/p2/:id_2`
-   - Note: Currently cannot search by Pokemon name as that might require many requests to pokeapi and can result in those requests being throttled
+   - Note: Any searches by pokemon name are dependent on cached Pokemon name to id values.
+	 - Searching by name is the same as searching by ID but using a name instead of an ID.
+The program determines which to use by looking at length.
+Anything under 4 characters is an ID
+	    - Note: Under this scenario pokemon Mu would not work.
+			- This will be updated to use query params: `/battle?id1=1&id2=3` and `/battle?name1=mu&name2=zapdos`
    - Executes a battle between 2 Pokemon and returns results in the format
 	  ```
 	   {"winner":"wartortle",